 Student's Name:

+Date: Date:

-Session Time: From to
+Sessio Time: From to

-Client/Group:
+Client Group:

-Instructions: Please rate the student counselor's performance in the following areas on a scale of 1 to 5, with 1 being "Poor" and 5 being "Excellent."
-Provide specific comments where applicable to offer constructive feedback.
+of 1 to tions: Please rate the student counselor's performance in the following areas on a scale 5, with 1 being "Poor" and 5 being "Excellent."
+Provide specific comments where ble to offer constructive feedback.

-1. Rapport Building
+1. Rap ort Building

 • Did the counselor establish a positive and trusting relationship with the client/group?

+o 12345

+• Comments: